abuseofnotation/abuseofnotation.github.io/kant.md

 Of the transcedental guide for the discovery of all pure concepts for the understanding
 ---

-If we use functions to abstract away all objects of experience in our thought, we will discover that each *judgement* (or statement as it is also called) that we make has four main characteristics, with three different ways to clasify the statement for each of those characteristics:
+If we use functions to abstract away all objects of experience in our thought, we will discover that each *judgement* (or statement as it is also called) that we make has four main characteristics (quality, quantity, relation and modality) with three different ways to clasify the statement under each of those characteristics:

 Quantity - What are the objects that the statement is valid for?
 - Universal: *for all*